I work with several companies and links to any products within posts are affiliate.

 After the last scheduled feeding for the day then put the baby to bed for the night and cross fingers they let you sleep!

 When the baby wakes for the night feeding keep it dark and quiet and try to keep them in sleepy mode as much as possible.

-Continue to Focus on Full Feedings
+How to Start Babywise: Continue to Focus on Full Feedings

 During the first few weeks I always encourage new moms just to work hard to get the baby to take a full feeding.

 It’s important to continue to do this once the schedule is in place.
 It will help make sure the baby will stay nice and full (and happy!) until the next feeding time!

 By one month old most babies fall into a natural 2 1/2 – 3 hours between feedings (you calculate that time from the start of the first feeding to the start of the next one).

 Babywise Method: Keep the Sleep Hierarchy in Mind

 This is a big thing for me!
 Reading this post from Valerie’s blog was truly a life saver.